planeteye-farm-ai/bridge-inspection-report-backend/README.md

 ### Environment Variables

-Create a `.env` file in the project root:
+Create a `.env` file in the backend folder:

 ```env
 PORT=4001